getCUJO/QoOID/draft-ietf-ippm-qoo.md

 In this example, the application has a 33% chance of meeting the quality expectations on this network, considering both latency and packet loss.

+**Implementation Note: Sensitivity to Sampling Accuracy**

+Based on the simulation results in [QoOSimStudy], overly noisy or inaccurate latency samples can artificially inflate worst-case percentiles, thereby driving QoO scores lower than actual network conditions would warrant.
+Conversely, coarse measurement intervals can miss short-lived spikes entirely, resulting in an inflated QoO.
+Users of this framework should consider hardware/software measurement jitter, clock offset, or other system-level noise sources when collecting data, and configure sampling frequency and duration to suit their specific needs.

 # How to find network requirements
-A key advantage of having a measurement that stretches between perfect and unusable, as opposed to having a binary (Good/Bad) or other low resolution (Superbad/Bad/OK/Great/Supergreat) metrics, is that we have some leeway.
+A key advantage of having a measurement that stretches between perfect and unusable, as opposed to having a binary (Good/Bad) or other low resolution (Terrible/Bad/OK/Great/Excellent) metrics, is that we have some leeway.
 The leeway is useful, for instance: a lower than 20% chance of lag free experience is intuitively not good and a greater than 90% chance of lag free experience is intuitively good --- meaning we don’t have to find perfection for making the QoO